Skip to main content

 Discipline 3: Overcommunicate Clarity

 With Disciplines 1 and 2, leaders are now cohesive, clear, and ready to communicate the playbook answers to the rest of the organization.
-In the book and our complete summarywe look at how cascade your communication effectively to meet 3 key criteria: consistency, timeliness and interactive.
+In our complete book summary, we look at how cascade your communication effectively to meet 3 key criteria: consistency, timeliness and interactive.

 Discipline 4: Reinforce Clarity